teacher-aj/HeschelCS/README.md

     | 2   | Scraping ebay           | Medium        |
     | 3   | Twitter clone           | Hard          |

-    This class has fewer projects than in CS4/CS5/CS51.
-    (Those courses have 1 project per week.)

-    Our projects more fun/interesting.
-    (But maybe a bit harder.)

     Our projects emphasize techniques that LLMs cannot do by themselves.
     (And I will teach you how to use LLMs productively to improve your work.)

-    Our projects are "light" versions of projects from [CSCI046 data structures](https://github.com/mikeizbicki/cmc-csci046) and [CSCI143 big data](https://github.com/mikeizbicki/cmc-csci143).
-    (Completing these projects gets you a head start in those future classes.)

 Your final grade will be computed according to the following table, with one caveat.